AlexeyTolstopyatov/jellybins/JBC_README.md

 ### JellyBins `BaseDump<T>` structure

-When you make dump of application, first table was not expected information.
-This table names "BaseDump"
-Base dump structure describes Dumper's behaviour and don't have main goal to show you raw bytes.
+When you make dump of application, first table never be an expected information.
+This table names - "BaseDump" Base dump structure describes Dumper's behaviour and don't have main goal to show you raw bytes.